openprov/ssi-consultancy/InteroperabilityTestHarness.md

 Command-line comparators, invoked by these classes, need to exit with a non-zero exit code in case of a non-equivalent pair of files being given, or another error arising (e.g. no such file).
 The error code for a non-equivalent pair should differ from that for other errors (e.g. missing input file). prov-compare satisfies this requirement.

 Comparator sub-class configuration is the same as that for the corresponding converter sub-classes.
+However, instead of input and output formats it lists the formats that the comparator can compare:

+* ProvPyComparator:
+  - Formats e.g. [provx, json]
+* ProvToolboxComparator:
+  - Formats e.g. [provn, ttl, trig, provx, json]

+### Supported formats and file extensions

+There is inconsistency in how certain converters handle file extensions.
+For example ProvPy's prov-convert can handle .provx XML documents, but expects the documents to have the extension .xml.
+Similarly for ProvStore.

+The canonical list of file format types is [provn, ttl, trig, provx, json].
+Mapping these to converter or comparator-specific variants (e.g. using .xml in place of .provx) is the responsibility of the sub-classes that manage invocation of those components.

 ### Utility classes